-STATEMENT BY FEDERATION OF INDEPENDENT TRADE UNIONS OF RUSSIA
+STATEMENT BY THE FEDERATION OF INDEPENDENT TRADE UNIONS OF RUSSIA

-by Federation of Independent Trade Unions of Russia
+by the Federation of Independent Trade Unions of Russia

 The tragic situation in Ukraine did not arise all by itself.
 The 2014 coup d'état was carried out by Western-led radical nationalists.
 The ensuing extrajudicial repression and massacres of dissidents (the burning of Antimaidan supporters in 2014 in Odessa, the murder of political opponents) became common practice.
 The disagreeing regions were subjected to exemplary suppression with the help of nationalist battalions formed from the followers of Hitler and Bandera.
 The weakness of State power and radical violence led the Republic of Crimea to secede from Ukraine, and set Donbass and Lugansk at ready to defend their rights within the united Ukraine.